I study race, class, and social change.

 “An Unmistakably Working-Class Vision: Birmingham’s Foot Soldiers and Their Civil Rights Movement,” Journal of Southern History LXXVI, no. 4 (November 2010): 923-960.

-“Connecting to Activists and the Public through the Civil Rights in Black and Brown Oral History Project,” LAWCHA Watch column in Labor: Studies in Working-Class History of the Americas 13, no. 3-4 (August/November 2016).
-Forthcoming.
+“Connecting to Activists and the Public through the Civil Rights in Black and Brown Oral History Project,” LAWCHA Watch column in Labor: Studies in Working-Class History of the Americas 13, no. 3-4 (December 2016): 15-17.

-“Larry Goodwyn, Texas, and Me,” chapter in book edited by Wesley Hogan and Paul Ortiz, submitted to editors in preparation for University of North Carolina Press.
+“Larry Goodwyn, Texas, and Me,” chapter in book edited by Wesley Hogan and Paul Ortiz.
+Submitted.

 Conference Papers, Invited Talks, Public Presentations, etc.